0xDkXy/Notes/Research_Proposal/RP New.md

 Network traffic analysis, code instrumentation, system call analysis, system resource analysis, and user interaction analysis, they were five feature extraction techniques identified for the dynamic analysis.
 Network-related features, process-related features, usage-related details, and component interactions were extracted using those five methods.
 Under the network-related features, uniform resource locators, internet protocols, network protocols, network certificates, and network traffic were considered while considering non-encrypted data, Java classes, intents, and system call for process-related features.
 Usage-related features such as processor, memory, battery, network, and process reports were also considered.
 Additionally, buttons, icons, actions, and events were considered for user interaction analysis features.

+Another famous dynamic analysis method is Fuzz-Testing, also known as random-testing, where well-formed input data are randomly mutated and fed to the program under test at large, while monitoring for failures.

 Hybrid Analysis: